craigrachow/CISM/infosecprogram.md

 Policies and supporting documents translate governance into actionable direction.

 **Key points:**
 - Policies express management intent.
+High level direction and objectives.
+The why
-- Standards define mandatory requirements.
+- Standards define mandatory requirements, specifications or controls.
+The what
 - Procedures describe how tasks are performed.
+Step-by-step instructions.
+The how
+- Guidelines are optional and best practice.
+Recommendations and provide the could.
 - Must be approved, communicated, and enforced.
 - Framework components - technical hardware/software, operational processes, management governance oversight, administrative policies standards, educational and awareness.